-rec variable value meaning • ISTORTH > 0 number of stars of G-vectors that contains the transformation matrix. =0 the number of stars is computed so as to contain the reference cell and all its neighbors [default]. cell and all its neighbors [default].
-ITOLORTH > 0 the overlap matrix elements are computed just between WnF components gt 10-ITOLORTH in absolute value [defau.
-NREORTHN ≥ 0 maximum number of iterations [default 10 in properties, 0 in crystal. < 0 the iterative procedure is performed up to the mean normal- ization error of the WnFs is $< 10NREORTHN$ ization error of the WnFs is $< 10NREORTHN$ in absolute value (Default -7)
+- - rec variable value meaning • ISTORTH > 0 number of stars of G-vectors that contains number of stars of G-vectors that contains the transformation matrix. = 0 the number of stars is computed so as cell and all its neighbors [default]. = 0 the number of stars is computed so as to contain the reference cell and all its neighbors [default].
+ITOLORTH > 0 the overlap matrix elements are computed just between WnF components gt 10-ITOLORTH in absolute value [default 5].
+NREORTHN ≥ 0 maximum number of iterations [default 10 in properties , 0 in crystal . < 0 the iterative procedure is performed up to the mean normal- ization error of the WnFs is $<$ 10NREORTHN in absolute value (Default -7)